stiglers-eponym/BeamerPresenter/INSTALL.md

 Building is tested in Arch Linux, Manjaro, xubuntu 20.04, and xubuntu 21.10.
 Older versions of ubuntu are only compatible with [version 0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) of BeamerPresenter.

-In order to build BeamerPresenter you need to have cmake, zlib and Qt 5/6 including the multimedia module and the linguist tools.
+In order to build BeamerPresenter you need to have CMake, zlib and Qt 5/6 including the multimedia module and the linguist tools.
 In Qt 5 versions since 5.12 are tested, but other versions starting from 5.9 should also be supported.
 For installation in Qt 6 you need at least version 6.2.
-Additionally you need either the Qt 5/6 bindings of poppler or the MuPDF static library (which also requires some libraries).
+Additionally you need either the Qt 5/6 bindings of Poppler or the MuPDF static library (which also requires some libraries).

 ### Dependencies in Ubuntu
 * `cmake` (only for building and only in the mainline version)
 * `zlib1g-dev` (after the installation you can remove `zlib1g-dev` and keep only `zlib1g`)
 * `qtmultimedia5-dev` (after the installation you can remove `qtmultimedia5-dev` and keep only `libqt5multimedia5` and `libqt5multimediawidgets5`)
 * `qttools5-dev` (only for building and only when creating translations.
-You can disable translations with `-DUSE_TRANSLATIONS=OFF` in the [cmake command](#configure))
+You can disable translations with `-DUSE_TRANSLATIONS=OFF` in the [CMake command](#configure))
 * optional: `libqt5multimedia5-plugins` (for showing videos)
 * optional, recommended: `libqt5svg5` (for showing tool icons)

-For poppler (optional):
+For Poppler (optional):
 * `libpoppler-qt5-dev`: version 0.86.1 is tested, versions below 0.70 are explicitly not supported. (after the installation you can remove `libpoppler-qt5-dev` and keep only `libpoppler-qt5-1`

 For MuPDF (optional):